Interview with Anton Ananyev, Chief Operating Manager at Wedding.net

 The result

-With Kommo, Wedding.net managed to shorten the sales cycle by a whopping 30%.
+With Kommo, Wedding.net shortened the sales cycle by a whopping 30%.
 “Because the information is organized and tasks are set up,” says Anton, “the length of these deals decreased.”
 Using Kommo for vendor management has also added transparency to their business process, making their workflow much quicker.
 Anton concludes, “Things have become more organized, and we have control over the situation.
 Choosing Kommo was the right decision.”

 “Things have become more organized, and we have control over the situation.
 Choosing Kommo was the right decision.”